Welcome to the Great Lakes Branch of the Anthroposophical Society website.

 - Penny Kruse (734) 678-5497

 (248) 396-6596 or email

 The Christian Community (on that page follow the left-column link to "The Communities")

-Monthly, 7:30-9:00 p.m.: First Tuesdays of the Month Introductory Lecture Series, October through May.
+Monthly, 7:30-9:00 p.m.: First Tuesday of the Month Introductory Lecture Series, October through May (except January).
 See Special Events for the currently scheduled lectures.
-For further information, contact Dwight Ebaugh at email@example.com or 517.927.3696.
+For further information, contact Dwight Ebaugh at firstname.lastname@example.org or 517.927.3696.
 Location: Rudolf Steiner House.

 Weekly, 12:00-1:00 p.m.: The Harbor Springs Study Group meets in the Harbor Springs area, Northern MI.
 Contact Mary Adams at 231.838.8181 for further information.
 The group is currently studying The Philosophy of Spiritual Activity - A Philosophy of Freedom.
 The group also shares seasonal festivals together.

 Alternate Fridays, 7:30-9:00 p.m